-Chipset maker MediaTek on Tuesday unveiled the ‘Dimensity 5G Open Resource Architecture’ that provides brands with more flexibility to customize key 5G mobile device features to address different market segments.
+Chipset maker MediaTek on Tuesday unveiled the ‘Dimensity 5G Open Resource Architecture’ that allows brands to customize key 5G mobile device features to address different market segments.

-The open resource architecture gives smartphone brands closer-to-metal access to customise features for cameras, displays, graphics, artificial intelligence (AI) processing units (APUs), sensors and connectivity sub-systems within the Dimensity 1200 chipset.
+The open resource architecture gives smartphone brands closer-to-metal access to customize features for cameras, displays, graphics, artificial intelligence (AI) processing units (APUs), sensors and connectivity sub-systems within the Dimensity 1200 chipset.

 “MediaTek is collaborating with the world’s largest smartphone brands to unlock customized consumer experiences that differentiate flagship 5G smartphones,” Yenchi Lee, Deputy General Manager of MediaTek’s Wireless Communications Business Unit.

 “Whether it’s novel multimedia features, unmatched performance, brilliant imaging or more synergy between smartphones and services, our architecture device makers can tailor their devices to complement a variety of consumer lifestyles,” Lee added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free